louismullie/temp-data/markdown_final/a786d1b6-58ef-f12c-3b7b-ddcc81b3ecca.md

 Results

-Our review of this literature suggests improved seizure control at higher gabapentin maintenance dosages (< or =3600 mg/d) than are used today in clinical practice (1800 mg/d) without an increase in the incidence of adverse reactions.
+Our review of this literature suggests improved seizure control at higher gabapentin maintenance dosages (≤ 3600 mg/d) than are used today in clinical practice (1800 mg/d) without an increase in the incidence of adverse reactions.
 Most of the patients who received high dosages (eg, 3600 mg/d) or experienced fast titration rates tolerated gabapentin well.
 Side effects occurred around the onset of dosing and were reported in some studies to be transient.

 Conclusions

-Based in the literature here, in most adult patients, gabapentin may be initiated at a dosage of 900 mg/d and titrated to maintenance dosages > or = 3600 mg/d.
+Based in the literature here, in most adult patients, gabapentin may be initiated at a dosage of 900 mg/d and titrated to maintenance dosages ≥ 3600 mg/d.
 Children may be treated with gabapentin 23 to 78 mg/kg per day.
 Based on controlled and open trials, the majority of patients will tolerate gabapentin well enough for an adequate therapeutic assessment.
 Titration to effect can be accomplished rapidly, if necessary; however, as with other AEDs, optimal seizure control may take months to achieve.

 ---